A Guide to Professional Development for the Information Professional

 - Creating and capturing information

 - Implementing information management solutions

 We also updated the CIP study guide, which functions as an information management body of knowledge (IMBOK).
 Use these domains as a map to identify important areas where you need to grow.
 We don’t expect any one information management professional to have deep expertise in all of these domains, but it is reasonable to assume an awareness of them and to consider them when planning any major information management-related initiative.

 Different Paths to Professional Development

 Now that you've started to identify WHAT you want to learn, you must choose HOW you would like to learn it.
 There are a variety of options to suit any budget, learning style, and time crunch.

-Conferences in 2019 are much more than junkets or talking heads.
-The best learning is not in a breakout session or keynote, led by a facilitator who talks at you.
-Rather, it’s the networking, hallway conversations, meetups, and "birds of a feather" sessions, where you get to learn from your peers.
+And when in-person conferences do make a come back, remember that some of the best learning doesn't always take place in breakout sessions or keynotes.
+Often, it’s the networking, hallway conversations, meetups, and "birds of a feather" sessions, where you get to learn from your peers.
 I’ve learned a lot from my colleagues at the hotel bar or while waiting for my turn at karaoke!